 output:

-Note: Using the above command, you can get the list of all the files under a particular directory.
-In the above example you can see all the files are listed under the Desktop directory.
+Note: Using the above command, you can get a list of all the files under a particular directory.
+In the above example you can see all the files listed under the Desktop directory.

-16. How to list files and directories sorting by file-size?
+16. How to list files and directories sorted by file-size?

 # ls -lS